-Cyanobacteria (blue-green algae) are planktonic algae that can also form a surface scum ranging in color from green to bright blue.
+Cyanobacteria (blue-green algae) can also form a surface scum ranging in color from green to bright blue.
 It is sometimes mistaken for spilled paint.
 Exposure to some of these species can cause skin irritations and upset stomachs.
 Some species are also capable of producing strong toxins.
-For this reason, surface scums of algae should be avoided and reported to your town health officer.
-For more information on cyanobacteria, visit the following sites:
+For this reason, surface scums of cyanobacteria should be avoided and reported to your town health officer.
+The following websites have more information on how to identify, report, and safely avoid cyanobacteria: